Quarterly Performance Review: The Definitive Guide

 By taking these steps, you’ll gain their trust and loyalty.
 As a result, you’ll have more forthright conversations.

-Create A Feedback-Sharing Culture
+Tip No. 3: Create A Feedback-Sharing Culture

-Finally, create a culture of sharing frequent feedback.
-In addition to the formal review, give informal feedback often.
+It is very important that you create a culture of sharing frequent feedback.
+In addition to the formal review, take opportunities to give informal feedback often via surveys and check-ins.
 Employees who receive daily feedback are 3.6 times more likely to feel motivated to do excellent work.
-Encourage managers to have frequent one-on-ones with employees.
+Encourage managers to have frequent one-on-ones with employees, and ask employees plenty of questions.
+Holding quarterly performance reviews gives you the chance to gain valuable feedback on a regular basis, and gain more insights into your employees’ strengths, weaknesses, and efforts.

 Colleague explaining quarterly performance review to another